Open a PDF version to print this topic

 The BCG vaccination is used to help prevent people getting tuberculosis (TB).

-TB isn't common in New Zealand so BCG vaccinations aren't routinely given.
-The Ministry of Health recommends that children under 5 who have a higher risk of catching TB should get the BCG vaccine.
-The BCG vaccine is free for those children.
+TB is not common in New Zealand, so BCG vaccinations are not routinely given.
+The Ministry of Health recommends that tamariki (children) under 5 who have a higher risk of catching TB should get the BCG vaccine.
+The BCG vaccine is free for those tamariki.

 Countries with high rates of TB include:

 The best time for the vaccination is within a few days of birth.
-Your child can be vaccinated any time if they're under 5.
-But if they're older than 6 months, they need to be tested before being vaccinated.
+Your tamaiti (child) can be vaccinated any time if they are under 5.
+But if they are older than 6 months, they need to be tested before being vaccinated.
 The test is called the Mantoux test.
-It tests if your child has been exposed to TB.
+It tests if your tamaiti has been exposed to TB and therefore should not have a BCG vaccination.

-Your midwife or GP should tell you if your child should be vaccinated.
-Talk to one of them if you think your child has a higher risk of catching TB.
+Your midwife or general practice team will tell you if your tamaiti needs to be vaccinated.
+Talk to one of them if you think your tamaiti has a higher risk of catching TB.

 HealthInfo recommends the following pages